-Many Troops will help Scouts to earn their camp fees by participating in the annual popcorn sale offered by the Council in the fall or the annual camp card sale conducted in the spring.
+Many Troops will help Scouts earn their camp fees by participating in the council's annual popcorn sale in the fall or the camp card sale in the spring.
 Some Troops coordinate additional fundraisers such as car washes, pancake breakfasts, and bake sales.
-Ask your unit leader for more information on what fundraising opportunities they have.
+Ask your unit leader for more information on what fundraising opportunities they offer.